 5. Interactive Review Map to review, analyze, and compare maps, not to create them.
 Zoom in and out on map boundaries, view population counts/ID#s, and view draft maps (once the draft maps are released).
 Similar to Google Maps in ease of use.

-6. Story Map is an easy-to-use “story” of demographic and other data to learn about your community and identify “communities of interest.”
+6. Story Map is an easy-to-use “story” of demographics and other data to learn about your community and identify “communities of interest.”
 Story Map is similar to PowerPoint but interactive.
 Story Map is to review and analyze data, not to create maps.